othnielee/vagrantbox/README.md

 # Vagrantbox

 This repo provides a template to create an Ubuntu-based development environment using the VirtualBox software hypervisor with orchestration by Ansible.
-It is primarily geared towards PHP and Rails development, but can support a range of dev needs.
-The box is configurable using YAML.
+It's geared towards building Laravel and Rails apps, but can be used for other dev projects.
+Multiple apps / projects are supported on a single box, and these are configurable using YAML.

 ## The Stack